GilbertHan1011/TrajAtlas/docs/source/index.rst

 across population-level trajectories.
 With **TrajAtlas**, you are able to explore heterogeneity among cells, genes, and gene modules across large-scale trajectories!

+The central idea of **TrajAtlas** revolves around axis-based analysis.
+Although initially designed for osteogenesis datasets, it can be applied to almost any type of dataset as long as you have an "axis" (such as pseudotime or gene expression patterns).

+If you want to do pseudotime analysis, please check

+   :doc:`Differential Abundance analysis <tutorial/Step2_differential_abundance>`

+   :doc:`Differential Expression analysis <tutorial/step3_DE>`

+If you are interested in gene expression programs, we have developed a pipeline based on it.
+Please check

+   :doc:`TrajAtlas meets gene expression program <tutorial/4.15_GEP>`

+If you are using gene set scoring for function inference, you can utilize TrajAtlas to identify which genes are more significant within the gene sets.

+   :doc:`TrajAtlas meets gene set scoring <tutorial/gssaxis>`

 To grasp the foundational concepts of TrajAtlas, please refer to the detailed information provided in :doc:`about/index`.

 .. image:: ../../img/Fig1_v2.png